The Co-op and Covid-19

 Covid-19 Cases at the Co-op

 Our staff self-monitors for Covid symptoms, and if symptomatic they must stay home and get tested before returning to work.
-In the case of a positive employee, we have a set of policies and procedures we follow to support the employee, assess the risk level of potential exposures, and to notify our community.
+In the case of a positive employee or close exposure, we have a set of policies and procedures we follow to support the employee, assess the risk level, and to notify our community.
+Here’s an archive of our case history.

 Fortunately, our policy of social distancing and wearing masks does an excellent job of protecting our community from COVID-19 transmission within the Co-op.
 We appreciate your support and cooperation!